-10 Things I Wish I'd Understood About Family History Before I Started
+10 Things I Wish I Knew About Family History Before I Started

 We love all that Allison Kimball contributes to shedding light on family history in a perfect and doable way.
 She offers so many great tips, timely advice and outstanding resources on her blog.
 Today she is sharing with us some of the things she wished she had known before she started her family history journey.

 I was recently asked to come up with a catchy title and description for a family history class I was asked to teach.
 "Something that will draw people in and want to come," was suggested as the conversation continued.
 I giggled thinking that no matter how I "rebrand" family history or try to entice people to want to come, there is often a long history of negative experiences or frustration associated with the word genealogy.
 I know for me, genealogy or family history became trigger words that would cause me to roll my eyes at the speaker or shut down and think about something completely different.
 How could I possibly make time to add one more thing into my life with all my children and activities?
 Or to avoid the guilt, I excel at adding to my list of deficiencies; I would always think, 'I will do this when I am older.
 Family history is for old people."
 Now, several years into my family history journey, there are things I wished I had understood.

 1. IT'S ABOUT LOVE.
 Family history is about a love of family: those who came before us, those present today, and those who are yet to come.
 As I participate in family history no matter how big or small, I am binding generations through love.
 Because I love my children I teach them about their ancestors and search out their people, culture, and heritage.